 As your dough stores in the refrigerator, it might develop a uniform gray discoloration and liquid on its surface or at the bottom of the bucket.
-This is not mold* and can be safely ignored.
-Here are ways to deal with this dough.
+This is not mold and can be safely ignored (scroll down to the bottom of this page for instructions on how to recognize mold).
+Here are ways to deal with dough that’s developed gray color and liquid on top.

 If your dough has a leathery gray top and liquid on the bottom: